scottjparry/scottjparry.github.io/pages/about.md

 - The adventures and misadventures of cybersecurity
 - Breakdowns of cybersecurity frameworks which actually make sense
 - Cloud Conundrems and their solutions without the wet blanket
-- Lots of terrible puns and animal references which hopefully make sense to you as well.
+- Lots of excellent puns and animal references which hopefully make sense to you as well.

 # Pull up a chair

 Whether you're a harded security veteran, curious about what makes the cloud tech or even if you work in sales (I wont judge) you're welcome here.
 We'll explore together, share some laughs and try and find some better ways to do this.

 I'm just going to duck off and make a coffee (My favourite is "Lots") and then we can dive in and explore Cybersecurity, with less doom and gloom and more "Ah, I get it now!"

+# Where to find me?

+If you want to find me somewhere else you can try looking...but I would recommend looking at LinkedIn (https://www.linkedin.com/in/scottjparry/)